vladanan/mega-increment/README.md

 Windows 10:
 - With default shortcut for add selection Ctrl+Alt+8 an apostrophe is written and selected text is deleted.
 The same can happen wiht Ctrl+Alt+9 or 0.
 After several shortcut combinations tested Ctrl+Alt+J works well.
-- When items are selected with `Enter` in menu in editor sometimes `Enter` is written in editor itself so selection iz owerwritten and new line is inserted.
+- When items are selected with `Enter` in menu in editor sometimes `Enter` is written in editor itself so selection iz overwritten and new line is inserted.
 After Ctrl+Z `Undo` all works well.

 [Back to Contents](#Contents)